 FMLA forms and Disability Forms are two different types of forms.
 FMLA (Family Medical Leave Act) is designed so that your employer will hold your job for you while you are out of work on approved medical leave.
 Disability will pay you a certain percentage of your normal income while you are out of work on medical leave.

 Our policy states that forms will be completed within 5-7 business days, so please ensure that you give us the required forms as soon as possible.
 The first form for a patient will be completed free of charge.
 Each additional form incurs a $20 fee.
 The first form for a spouse is also filled out free of charge.
 Any additional forms for a spouse will also incur the $20 fee.

 Please be aware that any intermittent leave forms are completed only after it is authorized by our physician.

-After delivery, whether it is a vaginal delivery or a Cesarean section, our policy is to approve 6 weeks of postpartum leave, regardless of what your employer allows.
+After delivery, our policy is to approve 6 weeks postpartum leave for a vaginal delivery and 8 weeks of postpartum leave for a C-section delivery, regardless of what your employer allows.
 If you elect to remain out of work longer than 6 weeks, then you will have to arrange the additional leave with your employer before you deliver.
 Any additional postpartum leave will only be approved by your physician if you are experiencing a complication that requires close monitoring.